DavidKilpatrickUni/DF-Bank-Challenge-/README.md

 -Printer;                                             -assignDebitColor(@Transaction)               -@void
                                                       -colorRed()                                   -@String

+### Reasoning Next 2 User Stories can be done using the same Domain Model.
+If balance is >= 0 make me text green and red if < 0

 ### User Story 7
 As a bank company
 I want printable bank statements of accounts to include green text for positive balance values